 IF THE FIRE BECOMES OUT OF CONTROL, CALL 911 IMMEDIATELY.

-Please fill out the form below to apply.
-If the form is not there, we are not issuing burn permits at this time and ask you try again at a later date
+**If the form is not present, we are not issuing burn permits at this time.**

 Please allow up to 24 hours for response